Don’t Ruin My Witness

 4. You can’t control whether people come to Christ.

-While we are to make the most of every opportunity and share Jesus (Colossians 4:5 & Mark 16:15-16), I think our priorities are a little off by focusing on the possibility of ruining our witness.
-Jesus says no one comes to the Jesus unless the Father draws them (John 6:65-66).
-Sharing our faith is like prayer – we do our part, but we also allow God the freedom to do His.
+While we should seize every opportunity to share Jesus and make the most of each moment (Colossians 4:5 & Mark 16:15-16), our priorities might be slightly misplaced if we excessively worry about ruining our witness.
+Jesus Himself stated that no one comes to Him unless the Father draws them (John 6:65-66).
+Sharing our faith is akin to prayer—we play our part, but we also allow God the freedom to work in His own way.

-5. Jesus didn’t seem to care about His witness.
+5. Jesus seemed indifferent to preserving His witness.

-As I first began to think over this, God reminded me an important truth… Jesus didn’t seem to care about His witness.
-The disciples were the ones coming to Jesus saying He just offended someone (Matthew 15:12).
-He often intentionally offended the religious leaders (Matthew 23:27), and at times intentionally offended His followers (John 6:60-62).
-If this is the case, following Jesus could at times ruin our witness.
+As I contemplated this matter, God gently reminded me of an important truth—Jesus didn’t seem overly concerned about preserving His witness.
+It was the disciples who approached Him, claiming that He had offended someone (Matthew 15:12).
+There were instances when Jesus intentionally provoked the religious leaders (Matthew 23:27), and even deliberately offended His own followers (John 6:60-62).
+If that’s the case, it becomes evident that faithfully following Jesus can, at times, disrupt our carefully crafted witness.

 Thank you for posting this article.
 You brought up some really good points.
 I noticed a theme among all of them that I hope everyone got–Christianity is a relationship, not a religion.
 And that really came out in the first point you made.
 You made reference to the 99 sheep that Jesus would leave, saying that Jesus still loves and values them even though He is looking for the one lost one.
 Thank you for saying that.
 It was the most encouraging part of this post for me, as I have often felt left out of God’s love when thinking about or reading that passage.
 And actually, we have to be aware of God loving and enjoying US so we can get filled up and feel satisfied. then, we can pass that love onto others.
 It’s like having a digital camera that you plug in to recharge the battery.
 In order for the camera to be useful, it has to be recharged every day.
 Spending time with God everyday and letting Him love on us is the same as a battery being recharged.
 We then get recharged, so we can be used by God to reach the lost.
 And we must remember something important.
 We can’t change anyone; it is Jesus working through us who does the changing.
 He has just given us the honor of being His instruments.
 Now I know you said we aren’t tools, we are His children.
 Yes, we are children of the King, but He also calls us His servants (Which shows that He uses us like we use tools), brothers/sisters, friends, and bride.
 He has made us all of these things to illustrate the depth and complexity of His relationship with us.
 We first have to be humbled by being His servants, then we can truly fully appreciate Him identifying us as His siblings, friends, children, and bride.